 Occasionally light coloured asphalt shingle roofs may discolour with a brown to black stained appearance.
-Although this staining often is mistaken as dirt, moss, or even granule loss, it is caused by a type of algae known as Gloeocapsa.
-Natural pigments produced by the algae cells result in the dark discoloration, usually visible after the roofs are about five to ten years old.
+Although this staining often is mistaken as dirt, moss, or even granule loss, it is caused by a type of common, air-borne algae known as Gloeocapsa.
+Natural pigments produced by the algae cells result in the dark discoloration.

-Historically this phenomenon has been more common in warm, humid climates but is becoming more common throughout North America.
-Although most noticeable on light shingle colors, the algae stain affects all asphalt shingle roofs, including darker colors.
+This phenomenon is more common in warm, humid climates but can be found throughout North America.
+Although most noticeable on light shingle colors, the algae stain can be present on all colors of asphalt shingle roof.

-The staining caused by the algae is in no way indicative of a shingle defect.
-This is an aesthetic concern caused by naturally occurring environmental factors and has never been shown to seriously harm the shingle or significantly shorten the life of the roof.
+The staining caused by the algae is not indicative of a shingle defect.
+This is an aesthetic concern caused by naturally occurring environmental factors and has not been shown to shorten the service life of the shingles.
 If the homeowner wants to restore the natural colour and appearance of the roof, there are various options available.

-1. High pressure washing is sometimes recommended by roof cleaning service companies.
-This is NOT recommended as it can quite often result in damage to the asphalt shingles, primarily due to the loosening and removal of the mineral granular surfacing.
+1. High pressure washing is NOT recommended although it may be offered by roof cleaning service companies.
+This could result in damage to the asphalt shingles, primarily due to the loosening and removal of the mineral granular surfacing.
 It is very important that the granules be left intact on the shingles as they provide protection for the asphalt from ultraviolet radiation.

-2. For anyone with a new roof construction, it is possible to install a zinc metal or other galvanized type metal strip near the ridge of the roof.
-As the metal ions oxidize and erode off of the metal strip, they wash down the roof inhibiting cellular algae growth.
+2. For anyone with a re-roof or new roof construction, it is possible to install a zinc, copper, or other galvanized type metal strip near the ridge of the roof.
+As the metal ions oxidize and erode off of the metal strip, they wash down the roof inhibiting algae growth.
 (This is why the staining on algae discolored roofs is usually less or non-existent below metal roof attachments such as flashings, aluminum-sided dormers, antennae anchor wires, etc.) Please consult your roofing material wholesaler or dealer for information on these types of metal strips.

-CAUTION: The bleach solution may make the roof slippery so it is advisable to work from a ladder or walkboard to avoid walking directly on the shingles.
+- The bleach solution may make the roof slippery so it is advisable to work from a ladder or a walkboard to avoid walking directly on the shingles.

-4. Commercially available roof cleaning solutions may be available (via internet searches) CASMA makes no comments or recommendations regarding these cleaning solutions.
+Commercial roof cleaning solutions may also be available on the market.
+CASMA makes no comments or recommendations regarding these cleaning solutions.

 The information contained in this bulletin is for general education and is not intended to replace advice from a qualified contractor or direction on usage/installation from the manufacturer.
 Consumers should be aware of the safety hazards associated with work on roofs and, before doing so themselves, should consider following CASMA s advice of using qualified contractors.
 This bulletin may be reproduced with permission on condition that it be reproduced in whole, unedited, with attribution of copyright to CASMA.